benhartig/temp/infrastructure/README.md

 > [!TIP]
-> If you install the [SSM Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) from the [Installation](#toolbox-installation) section you can use the `instance id` of the EC2 instance to `ssh` and access the containers or start a remote port forward to access the database with the following commands.
+> If you install the [SSM Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) from the [Installation](#toolbox-installation) section you can use the following command to start a remote port forward to access the database.
 >
 > ```console
 > aws ssm start-session --region <region> --target <instance id> --document-name AWS-StartPortForwardingSessionToRemoteHost --parameters host="<db host>",portNumber="5432",localPortNumber="5432"